osmangaziyildiz/OsmangaziYildiz/README.md

 ### Glad to see you here!
 I’m a mobile application developer who has turned years of freelancing into a full-time career.

-I develop cross-platform projects with Flutter & Dart, and native applications with Kotlin (Compose UI) and Swift (Swift UI).
+I develop cross-platform projects with Flutter & Dart, and Android applications with Kotlin & Jetpack Compose UI.
 In the software company where I am currently working, I am responsible for all stages of development, including coding, testing processes, UI/UX design, and publishing applications to the store.
 I have the ability to quickly adapt to technological innovations and work with strong communication skills.